ChrisKurz/nRF_Connect_SDK/README_NCSv2-3-0.md

 In this repository you will find several step-by-step hands-on descriptions showing how to use the Nordic Semiconductor _nRF Connect SDK_.

-All hands-on exercises are based on _nRF Connect SDK_ v2.4.0.
-(There are also hands-on based on older versions.
-Check the NCS version numbers, which are mentioned in the appropriate file and folder names.)
+All hands-on exercises are based on _nRF Connect SDK_ v2.3.0.

 Here is a list of available hands-on exercises:

 ## Getting started

-- [Creating a Project from Scratch](doc/NCSv2.4.0_01_ProjectFromScratch.md) - This hands-on demonstrates how to create a project from scratch.
+- [Creating a Project from Scratch](doc/NCSv2.3.0_01_ProjectFromScratch.md) - This hands-on demonstrates how to create a project from scratch.

-- [User-defined KCONFIG symbols](doc/NCSv2.4.0_03_User-Defined_KCONFIG.md) - KCONFIG allows you to add software modules from Zephyr repository or other repositories.
+- [User-defined KCONFIG symbols](doc/NCSv2.3.0_03_User-Defined_KCONFIG.md) - KCONFIG allows you to add software modules from Zephyr repository or other repositories.
 But you can also define own KCONFIG symbols.
-This hands-on demonstrates how this can be done
+This hands-on demonstrates how this can be done.

 - [Generating a License Report](doc/NCSv2.3.0_LicenseReport.md) - _nRF Connect SDK_ provides the _Software Bill of Materials_ tool that allows to create license report for your own project.
 This hands-on shows how to use the tool.